alf149/myfiles/README.md

 # Scripts and other stuff

-My bash_aliases

-script/mycrt to find and show active certs for a domain
+dotfiles\
+	.bash_aliases

+script\
+	mycrt # To finde active certs on a domain, using curl and jq